The ties to Midland University run nearly 80 years for members of the Johnson/Bartek/Langemeier/Osborne families.

 Established by his sister, Celice Tarbutton, in honor of Mr. Novak’s life and work.
 The scholarship is awarded to a deserving pre-seminary student.
 If this preference cannot be honored, the scholarship is awarded to a student of good character with financial need.

 This scholarship is awarded to Midland University students pursuing a degree in nursing or a healthcare-related occupation.
-Preference may be given for students representing ethnic diversity, students who are single parents, and/or non-traditional students who are currently employed or who have had work experience.
-Preference may also be given to students who have an employment connection to Nye Health Services, either through their own employment or the employment of a parent or guardian.
+Preference may be given to students who have an employment connection to Nye Health Services, either through their own employment or the employment of a parent or guardian.
 Financial need shall be considered.
 Ten $1,000 scholarships are to be awarded.

 This scholarship, established by friends and family of the late Walt Olsen in honor of this Fremonter’s longtime contributions to music education, is awarded each year to a talented music student with financial need.

-This scholarship, in recognition of Bill Paden, a 1947 Midland graduate and life-long college friend, is to be awarded to a student with demonstrated financial need and academic ability.
+This scholarship, in recognition of Bill Paden, a 1947 Midland graduate and life-long college friend, and his wife Lois, is to be awarded to a student with demonstrated financial need and academic ability.
+Preference should be given to a student from North Bend, Nebraska.

 This scholarship was established through a gift from the Bertha Pankratz estate.
 It is awarded to students on the basis of financial need.